 To save the current tuned station to your station list, select Options > Save station.
 To open the list of your saved stations, select Options > Stations.
-See "Saved stations", on page 61.
+See 'Saved stations', p.
+11.

 To return to the standby mode and leave the FM radio playing in the background, select Options > Play in background.